TacPhoto/Learning/Arduino/MIFARE_RFID/Readme.md

 Files:
 1. ReadUIDTest.c -simple test to check if the serial terminal works properly and if the antenna can read UID
 2. ReadData.c - reads MIFARE/RFID data.
-Take from mfrc examples
+Taken from mfrc examples